 How much did Anfield Road expansion cost?

-The estimated cost of the construction has come to around £80m, although the significant delays at the start of the 2023/24 season added to this.
+The estimated cost of the construction is around £80m, although the significant delays at the start of the 2023/24 season added to this.

 Why was the Anfield redevelopment delayed?

 The main reason for the delay was the Buckingham Group entering administration in September 2023.
 This meant Liverpool had to find a new construction company to take over.
-Rayner Rowen Construction, along with “a number of other contractors” took over to complete the job.
+Rayner Rowen Construction and “a number of other contractors” took over to complete the job.

 Anfield Road expansion latest photos